 A fish tissue “finger printing” study is necessary to identify which PCB compounds are accumulating in fish compared to the PCB compounds that are found in the water column and discharged from specific sources.
 This study would show whether there is a specific correlation between PCBs in the Spokane River water column and PCBs found in fish tissue.

-It is not possible to successfully implement a TMDL to achieve the PCB water quality standard for the Spokane River as long as the current Federal TSCA allowances for PCBs in products exist (these allowances are _______ times greater than the current water quality standard).
+It is not possible to successfully implement a TMDL to achieve the PCB water quality standard for the Spokane River as long as the current Federal TSCA allowances for PCBs in products exist (these allowances are as much as 50 billion times greater than the current water quality standard).

 Current analytical methods do not provide low enough detection limits for PCBs relative to potential applicable water quality standards for the Spokane River